 Almost four weeks after the referendum, Catalonia officially declared independence, with the Spanish government in Madrid immediately triggering Article 155, which allows the national government to take direct control of Catalonia.

-A day later, the Spanish government dismissed Puigdemont and cabinet, calling for new regional elections on December 21.
+A day later, the Spanish government dismissed Puigdemont and his cabinet, calling for new regional elections on December 21.

 Puigdemont and a handful of other Catalan ministers then left Barcelona for Belgium, where they remain.